kubernetes/test-infra/mungegithub/README.md

      * The PV and PVC must be named `<TARGET>-cache`.
      * The secret must be named `<TARGET>-github-token`.
      * The service must be named `<TARGET>-sq-status`.
-* Create a persistent disk named `<TARGET>-cache` on the utility cluster.
+* Create a persistent disk named `<TARGET>-cache` on the mungegithub cluster.
 It is typically 10G in size.
-* Switch context with kubectl to point to the utility cluster.
+* Switch context with kubectl to point to the mungegithub cluster.
 * Create the PV and PVC resources.
 After creation, the PV and PVC should be bound.
-* Create a new secret using the below command, which uses an API token stored in `./token`, and generates a `local.secret.yaml` file.
+* Create and load a new token secret using the below command, which uses an API token stored in `./token`, and generates a `local.secret.yaml` file.
 ```
-make secret APP=submit-queue TARGET=<TARGET>
+APP=submit-queue TARGET=<TARGET> make push_secret
 ```
-* Load the secret created yaml using `kubectl create -f submit-queue/local.secret.yaml`.
+* A kubernetes secret named `<TARGET>-github-secret` may be required if the submit-queue is configured to accept github webhooks.
+If this is the case then create it by puting the webhook secret into the file `./hook-secret` before using the `push_secret` make target.
-* Create the service which is of type NodePort.
+* Create the service which is of type NodePort using `APP=submit-queue TARGET=<TARGET> make push_service`.
 * Finally, update the ingress.yaml with the new URL and the new service to point to.
 * Apply changes to the running ingress instance.